implicityhq/PXLNetworking/README.markdown

 ```

 ### PXLActivityIndicator
 PXLNetworking also comes with a network activity indicator.
-You should enable the shared instance of `PXLActivityIndicator` in your `AppDelegate application:didFinishLaunchingWithOptions` by doing this:
+You should enable the shared instance of `PXLActivityIndicator` in your `-[AppDelegate application:didFinishLaunchingWithOptions:]` by doing this:

 ```objc